milanaryal/milanaryal.github.io/src/_posts/2020-07-05-free-and-public-dns-resolvers.md

 1. Open the Settings app on your Android device.
 2. Select Network & security > Advanced > Private DNS or Network & Internet > Private DNS.
 3. Select Private DNS provider hostname.
-4. Enter “dns.google” as the hostname of the DNS provider or the address for the DNS server you sourced earlier.
+4. Enter `dns.google` as the hostname of the DNS provider or the address for the DNS server you sourced earlier.
 5. Tap Save.

 ### Cloudflare DNS resolver [aka 1.1.1.1]